 Professor in neurology department, faculty of medicine, Al-Minia University, Egypt.
 Currently, she is Consultant in Neurology at Ibn Sina Hospital Kuwait and Multiple Sclerosis Certified Specialist.
 Dr. Samar is Membership at American Academy of Neurology and Member of the European Academy of Neurology (EAN).
 She Received her degree in medicine (MD) from Minia University, Egypt.
 She underwent her neurology residency at the same University.
 She run general neurology clinics and attends specialized MS clinic.
 She also performs consults on inpatients neurology department and aids management stroke patients for IV-TPA.
 She is involved in the education and training for medical students and neurology residents.
 She is member of Residency Examination Committee of Neurology, Kuwait.
 Dr Samar’s fields of interest are principally directed towards the neuroepidemiology, multiple sclerosis and headache.
 Dr. Samar is actively involved in research and she authored and co-authored many publications and presentations in peer review journal and congresses.
 She is involved as co-investigator in many research projects and drug trials.
 She is member in many local and regional advisory boards committees.

-Dr. Samia J. Khoury is the Director of the Abu Haidar Neuroscience Institute, and the Director of the new AUBMC Multiple Sclerosis (MS) Center at AUBMC in Beirut, the first MS center in the region.
+Prof. Samia J. Khoury is the Director of the Abu Haidar Neuroscience Institute, and the Director of the new AUBMC Multiple Sclerosis (MS) Center at AUBMC in Beirut, the first MS center in the region.
 She is a professor of neurology and immunology at the American University of Beirut.
 She is a professor of Neurology and Immunology at the American University of Beirut.
 Until 2013 she was the Jack, Sadie, and David Breakstone professor of Neurology at Harvard Medical School and served as the co-Director of the Partners Multiple Sclerosis Center, Boston since 2001.
-In 2007, Dr. Khoury was awarded the prestigious Kuwait Prize for Sciences by the Kuwait Foundation for the Advancement of Sciences for her work in immunology.
-Dr. Samia Khoury received her Medical Diploma from the American University of Beirut, Lebanon, in 1984 having been elected to the Alpha Omega Alpha Honor Medical Society in 1983.
+In 2007, Prof. Khoury was awarded the prestigious Kuwait Prize for Sciences by the Kuwait Foundation for the Advancement of Sciences for her work in immunology.
+Prof. Samia Khoury received her Medical Diploma from the American University of Beirut, Lebanon, in 1984 having been elected to the Alpha Omega Alpha Honor Medical Society in 1983.
 She completed her neurology residency at the Case Western Reserve University Hospitals in Cleveland, Ohio and her fellowship at the Brigham and Women’s Hospital Center for Neurologic Diseases.
-Dr. Samia Khoury is recognized as a world leader in MS, a disease that affect individuals in their prime and can lead to severe disability.
+Prof. Samia Khoury is recognized as a world leader in MS, a disease that affect individuals in their prime and can lead to severe disability.
 She has published over 200 scholarly articles, reviews, and book chapters.
-Dr. Khoury’s research is focused on understanding the pathogenesis and mechanism of immune regulation/tolerance in multiple sclerosis.
+Prof. Khoury’s research is focused on understanding the pathogenesis and mechanism of immune regulation/tolerance in multiple sclerosis.
 She is also involved in multiple sclerosis clinical trials and investigation of multiple sclerosis biomarkers.

 Highly focused, self-motivated and dedicated medical doctor with over several years experience in providing quality care to patients.
 Efficient at all aspects of emergency care, from initial diagnosis and treatment to management.
 Strong interpersonal skills; able to maintain positive relationships across cultural and professional lines.
 Able to communicate effectively while working both independently and as a member of an interdisciplinary team.
 Seeking an opportunity to be part of a dynamic healthcare environment and contribute to the overall mission of my facility

 Dr. Seraj Makkawi is a neurologist and medical educator specializing in Multiple Sclerosis and Neuroimmunology.
 He earned his medical degree from Umm Al-Qura University in 2009, followed by residency training in Adult Neurology in 2016.
 He then pursued fellowships in Multiple Sclerosis and Neuroimmunology (2017) and Clinical Neurophysiology (2018), along with a Master’s in Medical Education, all at the University of Calgary.
-He is certified in Adult Neurology by both the Royal College of Physicians and Surgeons of Canada and the American Board of Psychiatry and Neurology.
+He is certified in Adult Neurology by both the Royal College of Physicians and Surgeons of Canada and the American Board of Psychiatry and Neurology.Before returning to Saudi Arabia, Dr. Makkawi worked as a Locum Neurologist and Clinical Lecturer in Calgary.
+In 2019, he joined King Saud bin Abdulaziz University for Health Sciences (KSAU-HS), Jeddah, as Assistant Professor of Neurology, where he was promoted to Associate Professor in 2023.
+Since 2019, he has also served as Consultant Neurologist at the Neuroscience and Trauma Center, King Abdulaziz Medical City (MNGHA-WR).Dr.
+Makkawi has held several leadership and administrative roles, including Director of the Adult Neurology Residency Program (2020–2023), Coordinator of the Neurosciences and Vision Block (2020–2024), and Assistant Dean of Clinical Affairs (2021–2025).
+In 2025, he was appointed Associate Dean of Clinical Affairs and Chairman of the Neurology Department.
+He also leads the Saudi Multiple Sclerosis Chapter, a role he assumed in 2024 after serving as Academic Officer (2020–2024).His academic and research interests focus on Multiple Sclerosis and Neuroimmunology, with a particular emphasis on advancing clinical practice, education, and patient care in these fields.

 Dr. Tim Coetzee serves as President and CEO of the National Multiple Sclerosis Society, where he ensures the organization is a financially strong and trusted leader delivering on the mission to cure MS while empowering people affected by MS to live their best lives.
 Under Dr. Coetzee’s leadership, the Society advances global efforts to end MS by accelerating innovative research, advocating for equitable access to care, and fostering international collaboration.
 He is deeply committed to ensuring the organization reflects the full diversity of the MS experience—creating an inclusive and welcoming environment where all individuals affected by MS feel supported and represented.
 With more than three decades of experience in the field, Dr. Coetzee has played a pivotal role in shaping international MS research.
 He serves as the Chair of the Executive Committee of the International Progressive MS Alliance.
 He is also a member of the Executive Committee of the Global PROMS Initiative and on the International Advisory Committee on Clinical Trials in MS. Dr. Coetzee began his career as a lab researcher on a Society-funded team focused on myelin and myelin repair.
 Prior to joining the Society, he was a faculty member at the University of Connecticut Health Center and received his Ph.D. in molecular biology from Albany Medical College.